Katas77/final-work-spring-framework/README.md

 <font size=19 face="italic"><em>
-# Final work of the course Development on the Spring Framework.Skillbox.
+# Final work of the course Development on the Spring Framework.

 ### The backend component of the hotel booking service with the ability to manage content through the CMS administrative pane.